-Massive water park opening in Ipswich
+Massive water park will help you cool off this weekend

 Tickets for the three hour sessions which start every hour are being sold online and there will be a ticket box on site.

-The park will be in Ipswich from this Saturday, December 3 until Sunday December 11.
+The park will be in Ipswich from today until December 11.

 During the week sessions are limited to the afternoon from 3pm to 6pm.